ntsd/ntsd.github.io-old/_posts/2020-3-3-install-openwrt-into-banana-pi-r64.md

 ## Requirements

-- macOS (I used 10.15.3), for Ubuntu will easier to build the image
+- macOS (I used 10.15.3) *for Ubuntu, will easier to build the image
 - Banana Pi R64
 - MicroSD Card
 - MicroSD Card Reader